 To facilitate students' success on the RN licensing exam, Copiah-Lincoln Community College administers a comprehensive nursing exam (also known as an exit exam and/or mock nursing boards) in the final semester that is part of the required course requirements.
 The exam is designed to measure students' ability in applying concepts related to nursing in a comprehensive manner.
-Students are required to achieve a certain score in order to pass the course and meet graduation requirements.
+Students are required to achieve a certain score and/or participate in mandatory remediation activities in order to pass the course and meet graduation requirements.